 Off-West End theatre ticket offers

 Well-groomed and with a rather chic bar, the Almeida Theatre turns out thoughtfully crafted theatre for grown-ups.
 Under-30s can purchase £18 tickets for every Monday of a run.
 If you live or work in the Islington area, you can get £22 tickets for opening performances.

 New, smart writing is what you'll find at the rather far-flung Arcola.
 Pay-What-You-Can tickets for those buying in person on a Tuesday.
 Any price is accepted, though £5 tends to be the suggested donation.

 The forward-thinking Battersea Arts Centre, which inhabits the old Battersea Town Hall, has become synonymous with experimental theatre.
 Pay-What-You-Can tickets for those buying in person on a Tuesday on selected shows (check the website).
 Any price is accepted, though £5 tends to be the suggested donation.

 Donmar Warehouse's combination of artistic integrity and intimate space is hard to resist, which is perhaps why so many film actors have returned to their roots on stage here.
 Two thirds of front row tickets go on sale at £10 each, two weeks before performance date, and can be booked online or in person.
-Ten day seats available in person to every performance from 10.30am each day.
-Standing tickets are then released.
-No concessions.
+Day tickets (standing and seated) available in person to every performance from 10am each day.

 A doll's house of a theatre, with rickety wooden chairs as seats, the Gate devotes itself almost exclusively to foreign drama, often in specially commissioned new translations, and an increasing number of dance theatre works. £10 tickets are available for Saturday matinees and previews.
 For one night in the run of each show, under 26s pay £7.50 (nights vary, check website).

 It's new writing, not just new playwrights, that float Hampstead Theatre's boat.
 Emerging and established writers can both find a platform for fresh material here, while audiences are promised choice cuts of contemporary theatre.
 Discounted tickets for the under-26.